-New for 2020 are our egg chain reactions, what better way to transport an egg to a friend than by an exciting chain reaction!
+These chain reactions are brilliant and allow for lots of wonderful creativeness!
+What better way to transport an egg to a friend than by an exciting chain reaction!

 You probably think of eggshells as being weak and brittle, but under the right circumstances they are actually very strong!
 An eggshell bridge is a great way to demonstrate this.

 Crash Test Eggs

 Did you know you can grow cress without soil?
 Find out how with these super simple cress heads.

 Image taken from Snackable Science

 Try rolling eggs down a ramp or slide wrapped in different materials to discover which slow the egg down the most.

 Did you know you can remove the shell of an egg with vinegar?